%sql

 autopandas = true

-is only for setting configurations.
-To store connection details, please use connections.ini
+Note that these files are only for setting configurations.
+To store connection details, please use connections.ini file.